mozman/ezdxf/docs/notes/design-cleanup.md

    means `entity.is_alive` returns False.
 All entity iterators like `EntitySpace`, `EntityQuery`,  and `EntityDB` must filter (ignore) "dead" entities.
 Calling `DXFEntity.destroy()` is the normal way to delete entities.
-1. `UNBIND` interface to remove an entity from a document and set state to a virtual entity, which should also `UNLINK` the entity, because an layout can not store a virtual entity.

 ```Python
 from ezdxf.entities.dxfentity import DXFNamespace